 If 2020's relentless volley of obstacles are getting you down, this may be the book for you.
 "Thirst" provides a healthy helping of inspiration -- something we could all use a little of these days.
 We enjoyed armchair traveling the PCT with Heather as she hiked an average of 40 miles every day for 2 months.
 We can't imagine the strength, stamina, and perseverance Heather needed to pull off such a feat.
 Truly incredible.

-To join Heather for a series of FREE online Read and Share events this Fall, register at the WCLS website.
-Events are scheduled between October 1 and October 10, 2020.
-And if you'd like to purchase the book, check out our link below.
+If you'd like to purchase the book, check out our Bookshop link below.
+Thirst: 2600 Miles to Home is also available on Amazon.
 Thanks to the Whatcom County Library Foundation for providing our review copy!

 On a final side note, Brandon has hiked roughly 30 miles on the PCT since 2016 -- almost certainly making him a strong contender for the slowest known time :) Cheers!